Ristantia pachysperma: Description

+Distribution and habitat

+It occurs in two main populations to the north and south of Cairns, one near Cape Tribulation and another broader population from about Fishery Falls to Mourilyan.
+It grows in lowland rainforest at altitudes up to 100 m, often close to swamps.

 Taxonomy

 This species was first described in 1886 as Xanthostemon pachyspermus by botanists Ferdinand von Mueller and Frederick Manson Bailey.
 It was described again in 1920 by Cyril Tenison White and William Douglas Francis, who, unaware that they were dealing with the same plant as Mueller and Bailey's earlier work, gave it the combination Tristania odorata.
 In 1951, having realised the error, Francis published a new combination, keeping the earlier species epithet pachyspermus but placing it in the genus Tristania.
 By 1980, botanist Peter Gordon Wilson had recognised that Tristania contained a number of species that were not closely related, and he published a full revision of the genus in 1982, resulting in the creation of the new genus Ristantia and the transfer of this species to it.

 Etymology

 The name Ristantia is an anagram of Tristania.The species epithet is derived from the Ancient Greek words păkhŭ́s, thick, and spérma, seed, as a reference to the hard woody capsules.